-If you are sending this form from a NYCC email you can send it to Children&families@northyorks.gov.uk
+If you are sending this form from a NYCC email you can send

-If you have access to an egress account, please send to Children&families@ northyorks.gov.uk via egress.
+If you have access to an egress account, please send to Children&families@northyorks.gov.uk via egress.
 Do not send from egress to gcsx.

 Appendix 2 Family Consent Form